Top Ways to Drive Traffic to Your Web Business

-You're going to the same thing, in a manner of speaking, with your online storefront.
+You're going to do the same thing, in a manner of speaking, with your online storefront.
 You’re going to deploy a wide range of strategies and methods for attracting the attention of your target market and compelling them to visit your site so that they sign up to be part of your email list (so you can market to them further) or browse your online shop and buy something.

 Traffic Driving Tools

-Driving traffic is an essential part any online venture.
+Driving traffic is an essential part of any online venture.
 In fact, it’s the very first thing you must do for creating a profitable and productive marketing funnel for your online business.

 You see, even though one traffic driving tool might be bringing in thousands of qualified prospects one day, you never know what could happen the next.
 So it’s important to have other sources of traffic, so you have a “backup” and your business doesn’t go under.

 A quick example of this is when Google changes their search engine algorithm.
 This algorithm determines where pages online appear in the search engine results page.
 Another example is if you're getting all of your traffic from Facebook or YouTube; then one day for one reason or another they arbitrarily shut down your account.

 In past major changes, businesses have failed because their whole model was based on getting traffic from Google searches, and when the algorithm changed they were no longer on page one - overnight.
 Don’t let that be you.
 And it won’t be, because you are going to use a variety of traffic drivers with your online business.